antifalcone/vk-parser/README.md

 2. Collecting information about subscriptions is the goal.
 3. Collecting information about the target's friends.

 Development continues, suggestions and criticism are accepted.

+ABOUT PROGRAM:

+This program uses the VK API version 5.131.